Pyle's Massacre: Aftermath

 Pickens and Lee never caught up with Tarleton, since Cornwallis ordered him to rejoin the main army on the night of February 24.
 Though pursued, Tarleton eventually got too close to the main British army for Pickens and Lee to attack safely.
-Additionally, Nathanael Greene's recovered army crossed the Dan River back into NC on February 22, proceeding for contact and action at Guilford Courthouse on March 15, 1781.
-Lee and Pickens broke off to screen and join the campaign, their task to demoralize and discourage Loyalist volunteers from adding to the diminishing British forces having been successful.
+Additionally, Nathanael Greene's recovered army crossed the Dan River back into North Carolina on February 22, proceeding for contact and action at the Battle of Guilford Court House on March 15, 1781.
+Lee and Pickens broke off to screen and join the campaign, their task being to demoralize and discourage Loyalist volunteers from adding to the diminishing British forces having been successful.

 There were reports of atrocities committed by Catawba Indians in a late-arriving company, with claims that men were butchered after asking for quarter.
 The British were quick to denounce the Americans' actions as a massacre.
-Cornwallis, in a letter to Lord Sackville, reported that most of Pyle's force were "inhumanly butchered, when begging for quarters, without making the least resistance."
+Cornwallis, in a letter to Lord Sackville, reported that most of Pyle's force was "inhumanly butchered, when begging for quarters, without making the least resistance."
 Lee later argued in his memoir that if he had wanted to massacre the Loyalists he would have chased down the remnants of Pyle's company.
-Rather, he allowed them to run away put an end to Loyalist recruiting efforts in North Carolina.
+Rather, he allowed them to run away and thereby put an end to Loyalist recruiting efforts in North Carolina.

-The battle occurred a few weeks before the Battle of Guilford Courthouse and was a contributing factor in weakening British troop numbers and morale.
+The battle occurred a few weeks before the Battle of Guilford Court House and was a contributing factor in weakening British troop numbers and morale.
 As late as the 1850s, local residents could point out the location of the battle and the mass graves of those killed during the skirmish; at least one known mass grave has been recently relocated.
 The site is marked with periwinkle and cedar trees and at one time had a stone marker (placed in 1880), which has since been removed from the site; the marker's current location is unknown.